-- a common law tenancy: that is an agreement which fails to qualify in some way as an AST a letting to a company: a company is not protected so you can easily obtain possession if the tenant or occupier is in breach.
+a common law tenancy: that is an agreement that fails to qualify in some way as an AST a letting to a company: a company is not protected so you can easily obtain possession if the tenant or occupier is in breach.

 Housing law relating to these documents